alibasheer/woo-mpgs/readme.txt

 It is the URL that is needed to connect with the Mastercard gateway.
 This link should be given by your bank.
 Make sure to keep only the base link with only one slash at the end.
 It should be in this format: https://example.mastercard.com/

+= What is the recommended API Version to use? =

+We recommend using API version 49 as it is the most tested version with our plugin

 == Screenshots ==

 1. WooCommerce MPGS setting page